 - Phone: +63 (0) 38 540 9176

-Cebu City, 355 miles south of Manila, is considered the birthplace of Catholicism in the Philippines; a group of local nobles were the first converts baptized by the voyage of Miguel Lopez de Legazpi in 1521.
+Cebu City, 355 miles south of Manila, is considered the birthplace of Catholicism in the Philippines; some local nobles were the first converts baptized by the voyage of Miguel Lopez de Legazpi in 1521.
 A gift made to one of the converts, a statue of the child Jesus (locally known by its Spanish name, "Santo Niño"), was later found in the ashes of a burned-down house by a later Spanish mission in 1565.
 The "miraculous" discovery prompted the Spanish to erect a church on the site.

 The current building dates back to 1739; the old Cebu town grew around the church, and Cebu's other historical sites are just a short walk away from the church - Fort San Pedro, the old Cebu City Hall, and Magellan's Cross, among others.
-The Santo Niño statue itself is kept in the nearby parish convent, and is brought out every year for the Sinulog Festival.
+The Santo Niño statue itself is kept in the nearby parish convent and is brought out every year for the Sinulog Festival.

 Check out this image gallery of the Basilica del Santo Niño.